xvf17/breakfast/b/botswana.md

 Botswana breakfast: Sorghum porridge.
 In a word: bland.
-It does fill you up till lunch time, though.
+It does fill you up 'til lunchtime though.

 [Porridge recipe](https://thesweetestbrunch.com/2012/03/05/botswanas-breakfast-porridge/)